srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 Clabernetes is [installed](install.md) into a kubernetes cluster using [helm](https://helm.sh):

-We use `alpine/helm` container image here instead of installing the tool locally; you can skip this step if you already have `helm` installed.
+We use `alpine/helm` container image here instead of installing Helm locally; you can skip this step if you already have `helm` installed.

 <!-- --8<-- [start:helm-alias] -->
+/// tab | For self-hosted

 ```bash
 alias helm="docker run --network host -ti --rm -v $(pwd):/apps -w /apps \
     -v ~/.kube:/root/.kube -v ~/.helm:/root/.helm \